Asia - Yadvendradev Jhala

 Wolf populations have declined or remained stable in most regions of S. Asia.
 Persecution by pastoralists remains the single most important threat in the Himalayan region as well as in peninsular India.

 Wolf populations are stable or modesty increasing in numbers and range.
 In the Great Lakes Region (Minnesota, Wisconsin, Michigan) and the Northern Rocky Mountains (Montana, Wyoming, Idaho) liberal management aims to hold population sizes and distribution at current levels.
 In the Pacific Northwest (Oregon, Washington) wolf populations are increasing in size and distribution.
 Management schemes are being considered to accommodate both without promoting chronic problems with people over concerns with livestock and wild ungulate populations.

-Concern and confusion persists about the continued relevance of the U.S. Endangered Species Act (ESA) to wolf management and conservation in these areas.
+Concern and confusion persist about the continued relevance of the U.S. Endangered Species Act (ESA) to wolf management and conservation in these areas.
 Despite the biological security of the gray wolf in the Great Lakes Region, a district court recently reinstated federal ESA protections for wolves there.
 A concerted recovery effort under the ESA remains in place for the Mexican wolf (Canis lupus baileyi).

 The key issues in the U.S. are social: developing efforts to promote co-existence between wolves and humans (livestock and wild ungulates) determining the proper role of the ESA for promoting conservation of the species.

 Activities of the Wolf WG in the last year: